 Parking in NYC without paying a parking fine is the number one goal of our website visitors.
 I’m going to let you in on a little secret.
-One of the ways I learn the information our website visitors need to know is checking the search terms they type into their browsers to arrive at our website.
+One of the ways I learn the information our website visitors need to know is by checking the search terms they type into their browsers to arrive at our website.
 For example, “How many feet do I have to park from a fire hydrant?”
 Or, ” What’s the difference between standing and parking?”

-I’m going to share my answers to 7 recent search term questions our readers typed into their browsers to arrive at our website.
+I will share my answers to 7 recent search term questions our readers typed into their browsers to arrive at our website.

 1. “What type of offense do you have when you get a parking ticket for parking 10 feet from a fire hydrant?”

 Larry’s reply: A costly offense ($115).
 Many visitors to our fair City assume that the “no-fly zone” for an NYC fire hydrant is the same as Provost, Utah, or San Francisco, California.
 Sadly, it’s not.
 In NYC, it’s 15 feet from all sides of a fire hydrant unless you leave a person sitting behind the wheel of your passenger chariot with the keys, ready to move on request by a warrior or cop, between sunrise and sunset.

 Check the basic rules of the curb before you get your motor running and head out on the roadways of NYC.